PhotoReviewer User Manual

-The curves trail off beautifully at the left and right, using the full contrast available with no clipping of shadows or highlights (or just a tiny bit, at the top end, but that can be all right; the brightest highlights and "sparkles" in an image are often so very bright, in fact, that to bring them into range would make the whole rest of the photo go dark, since they are often direct reflections and refractions of the sun; there is no highlight detail being lost by clipping them at white).
+The curves trail off beautifully at the left and right, using the full contrast available with no clipping of shadows or highlights (or just a tiny bit, at the top end, but that can be all right; the brightest highlights and "sparkles" in an image are often so very bright, in fact, that to bring them into range would make the whole rest of the photo lose contrast, since they are often direct reflections and refractions of the sun; there is no important highlight detail being lost by clipping them at white).

 A final example: